Email security

 • University-branded notification emails – notifications, such as a failure to send messages, will be University-branded to help you identify genuine messages.

-• If you believe a blocked email link or attachment is safe and should not be blocked please log a ServiceNow request or contact the IT Service Desk.
+• If you believe a blocked email link or attachment is safe and should not be blocked please log a ServiceNow request or contact the Service Desk.

 Email Quarantine